nabilhayet/react-update-lifecycle-readme/README.md

 re-rendering has passed the _same_ props down to its children.
 In this case, regular components will still be triggered to update.

-This method is for deriving state, meaning you want to modify a components state based on something in the new props.
+This method is for deriving state, meaning you want to modify a component's state based on something in the new props.
 React's [official advice][derived] is that you probably don't need this, and in many cases where it seems necessary, there is often a better solution.